 5. Unpasteurized cheese

-Unpasteurized cheese such as soft, mould ripened cheeses like brie, camembert or blue veined cheeses are not safe for consumption during pregnancy as they are more likely to be contaminated with listeria as these types of cheese are moister and less acidic than other types of cheeses.
+Unpasteurized cheese such as soft, mold ripened cheeses like brie, camembert or blue veined cheeses are not safe for consumption during pregnancy as they are more likely to be contaminated with listeria as these types of cheese are moister and less acidic than other types of cheeses.
 It is safer to go for hard cheeses and soft processed cheeses made with pasteurized milk.

 6. High levels of vitamin A